1918

 After reaching a low point in the mid 1970's, the rally gradually rebounded in the 1980's as memories of the earlier troubles began to fade and the economy turned upward.
 But the rally was nowhere near its potential, perhaps due to the lack of an official organizer.
 In 1991, a new organized effort began, spearheaded by Charlie St. Clair, currently executive director of the Laconia Motorycycle Week Association.

 The effort included several bold moves.
-Among them were restricting parking on Lakeside Avenue to Motorcycles only; new traffic patterns to smooth the traffic flow; lengthening the rally from a weekend-only event back to a full week (the length the rally had been in the late 1950's); scheduling many new events; and reviving the publication of an official guidebook and widely increasing its distribution.
+Among them were restricting traffic and parking on Lakeside Avenue to Motorcycles only, which began in 1993; new traffic patterns to smooth the traffic flow; lengthening the rally from a weekend-only event back to a full week (the length the rally had been in the 1950's); scheduling many new events; and reviving the publication of an official guidebook and widely increasing its distribution.
 The bold moves paid off, increasing rally attendance from around 50,000 Motorcyclists in 1990 to over 350,000 today.

 YEAR